aarondwi/antri/README.md

 1. batch file write using fsync (based on time and/or number)

-    * currently using os.O_SYNC flag (so synced on every write), but on windows (as of august 2020), the official golang compiler does not map O_SYNC to windows equivalent, so it is currently unsafe on windows.
+    * currently using os.O_SYNC flag (so synced on every write), but on windows (as of august 2020), the official golang compiler does not map O_SYNC to windows equivalent, so it is currently unsafe (but fast) on windows.

 2. reduce lock contention.
 Wwhat has come to mind:

     * change pq and sl to use lock-free data structure
-    * try simple array as internal DS + a b-tree/skiplist for index order, to reduce the number of swapping
+    * try simple array as internal DS + a b-tree/skiplist for index order, to reduce the number of swapping (also removes all usage of orderedmap)
     * Use multiple internal queue (but because pull-model, comes problem to decide how to get from those)

 3. use batching on internal api, e.g. on re-put dead task to wal and queue